icwells/Quoll/README.md

 with only the given samples will be selected.
 Otherwise, blocks that contain at least those samples will be selected.

-python subsetAlignment.py -n <# of samples to select> -i <path to input fasta alignment>
+python subsetAlignment.py -n {# of samples to select} -i {path to input fasta alignment}
-python subsetAlignment.py --unique -s <comma seperated list of samples to select> -i <path to input fasta alignment>
+python subsetAlignment.py --unique -s {comma seperated list of samples to select} -i {path to input fasta alignment}

 ### extractSequences.py
 This script will extract one sequence from each aligned block.
 If no sample ID is given, the sequence will be chosen at random.

-python extractSequences.py -t <sample to extract> -i <path to input fasta alignment>
+python extractSequences.py -t {sample to extract} -i {path to input fasta alignment}

 ## Other Scripts
 ### transHeaders.py